afaideen/MQTT_EXAMPLE/README.md

 # MQTT_EXAMPLE

-Want to develop fundamental understanding on MQTT.
+Want to develop fundamental understanding on MQTT?
 Here's the best example for you to examine how's MQTT looks like.
 You must also install wireshark to view sample packet under mqtt_pcap.